jarneson/godot-ply/README.md

 There are tools for each selection mode:
 - Mesh
+    - Export to OBJ: Exports a ply.obj file to the user:// directory
     - Generators
         - Plane: Generate a two-sided unit plane
         - Cube: Generate a unit cube